jcyrill/snowbirds/story/story-outline-v1.md

 ---

-## ACT 2B - COMPLICATIONS (Pages 55-85)
+## ACT 2B - COMPLICATIONS

 ### Antagonists Arrive
 - **Evil real estate developer** introduced
   - Wants to take over community
   - Plan: Turn residents into "zombies" with drugs
-  - Can build luxury condos, make millions
+  - Can take out all the facilities that make living worth it.
+ALl the old people will be on drugs and barely living.

 - **Corrupt retirement admin**
   - In on the scam